If these temple walls could speak, they would tell a million stories. We go on another adventure with biodiversity conservationist Elsa Sattout.

 JUPITER, VENUS AND BACCHUS ~ BAALBECK

-Baalbeck’s temple of Jupiter was the biggest pagan temple dedicated to the god of the Roman Empire.
-The 54 massive granite columns were 30m high: the largest in the classical world.
-Recently, the temple underwent major renovations.
+Baalbeck’s Temple of Jupiter was the biggest pagan temple dedicated to the god of the Roman Empire.
+The 54 massive granite columns were 30 meters high: the largest in the classical world.

 NIHA ~ BATROUN DISTRICT